GeoPython-UPD/site/source/index.rst

 on the weekly exercises.
 However, the exercises you submit must be completed individually and must clearly reflect your own work (in short, don't copy paste from other students).

 .. admonition:: Online teaching

-    Please note that the course is organized completely online during the 2021 Autumn semester.
+    Please note that the course is organized completely online during the 2nd semester of AY 2021-2022.
-    Online support will be available throughout the course during the weekly exercise sessions and discussion channels in Slack.
+    Online support will be available throughout the course during the weekly exercise sessions and discussion channels in Discord.
     Details of participation in the exercise sessions will be sent out to enrolled students.

 Course topics
 -------------

+Upon completion of the course, students must be able to:
+CO 1.
+Explain computer concepts applicable to both general and geologic use; CO 2.
+Manipulate geologic data (raster data, vector data, and satellite imageries);

-After completing this course, the students understand basic programming concepts, are able to write short programs, and can manage, analyze and visualize scientific data using Python.
+For the Geo-python After completing this course, the students understand basic programming concepts, are able to write short programs, and can manage, analyze and visualize scientific data using Python.
 The students also learn to use version control (git) and online repositories (GitHub) for documenting and communicating their work.
 Themes for each week are listed below.
 Read more about the weekly :doc:`learning goals in here <course-info/learning-goals>`.